kgryte/github-get/README.md

 ### Methods

-The `Query` instance has the following methods...
+A `Query` instance has the following methods...

 #### query.query()

-Instructs the `Query` instance to perform a single query of a Github API endpoint.
+Instructs a `Query` instance to perform a single query of a Github API endpoint.

 ``` javascript
 query.query();